CraftAcademyLabs/coach-guides/weeks/week_3.md

 #### English
 **Static sites and programming techniques**

 During Week 3, you'll build your own portfolio site using a static website framework called Middleman.
-We go in-depth with HTML, learn a markup language called [HAML](http://haml.info/), work more with JavaScript and style portfolios with a CSS framework (Tailwind).
+We go in-depth with HTML, learn a markup language called [HAML](http://haml.info/), work more with JavaScript and style portfolios with SASS.
 At the end of the week, you'll have a professional portfolio site, which you will fill with the projects you complete over the rest of the course.

 ### Week Lab
 Middleman challenge